 Developers will often agree to buy land subject to the grant of a satisfactory planning permission.
 The contract will need to define what constitutes a satisfactory planning permission.
 Here at Owen White we have developed an innovative way of dealing with this.

-Conditions and Obligations
+Conditions and Obligation

 When planning permission is granted the local planning authority will add a number of conditions and obligations.
 These can range from a requirement to get the colour of the bricks approved, to an obligation to build a new school or to provide affordable housing.